Fiat Chrysler recalling 297,000 vehicles for inadvertent air bag deployments

-WASHINGTON Fiat Chrysler Automobiles NV (FCHA.MI)(FCAU.N) is recalling 297,000 older minivans in North America because of a wiring problem that can lead to inadvertent air bag deployments, the company said on Thursday.
+WASHINGTON (Reuters) - Fiat Chrysler Automobiles NV (FCHA.MI)(FCAU.N) is recalling 297,000 older minivans in North America because of a wiring problem that can lead to inadvertent air bag deployments, the company said on Thursday.

 The recall of 2011-2012 model year Dodge Grand Caravan minivans is linked to eight minor injuries, the automaker said, after initially reporting 13 injuries.
 Wiring may short-circuit, resulting in the driver-side air bag deploying without warning.